Why Participate in Undergraduate Research?

 Faculty Funded Research

 College of Education faculty sometimes employ undergraduate researchers with funds they have received to conduct specific research projects.
 They may also include committed volunteers on their research team.
 If you are interested in the work of a faculty researcher, contact the faculty member directly.
-See tips for preparing to make that contact below.
+See "Approaching a Faculty Member about Your Research Interest" below.

 A number of faculty in the Department of Kinesiology have research labs and include undergraduate researchers (paid or unpaid) as part of their research team.
 To learn more about the research conducted in each lab, visit KIN Research.